intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 1. `[master]` Contains a description of a master node.
 This section _must_ contain **exactly one row**.

 1. `[worker]` Contains descriptions of worker.
 Each worker is described in one row.
-In this section, it can have one or many rows depending on a structure of a cluster.
+In this section, it can have one or many rows depending on the structure of the cluster.

 Each row describes a server (playing either the role of _Master_ or _Worker_ depending on which section the row is in).
-For each server, the Inventory file _must_ define a series of values that tells Nauta where to find the server, how to log into it, and so on.
+For each server, the Inventory file _must_ define a series of values that tells Nauta where to find the server, how to log into the server, and so on.

 The format for each row is as follows: